23 Nov How does Working Capital Affect my Business?

 POSITIVE VS NEGATIVE

 Positive working capital could represent a significant potential for business growth.
 Easily accessible cash allows you to expand your product line, fund a new marketing campaign, or reach a new market.
 These investments in your company can generate additional revenue in the future.

 If your working capital is weak or negative, you won’t be able to afford to take these steps.
 You might even fall behind on bills or obligations.
 This could result in a situation where you have more liabilities than assets.
 To meet your obligations, you might have to sell off assets or get funding.

 Negative working capital can put you at risk of bankruptcy, and it can come from poor cash flow or business management.
 You must take a strategic approach to optimize your cash flow and increase your working capital.
 That’s how you can create a stronger, healthier, and more profitable bottom line.

 BUSINESS GROWTH REQUIRES CAPITAL AND CASHFLOW

 Growth needs capital to support it.
 A business with financing that is flexible enough to support changes is in a position to grow.
 Businesses with a steady level of working capital are able to maintain optimal inventory and supply channels securely.
 It means that they have a safety net in an emergency.
 A well-managed approach to current assets facilitates long-term growth and expansion.
 A robust strategy is an asset to any marketplace business.

 These are the three main benefits to a steady cash flow, along with associated opportunities:

-For companies that need a temporary solution to their working capital, the most risk-free option is often a capital advance.
+For companies that need a temporary solution, the most risk-free option is often a capital advance.
 Unlike a business loan, which usually requires collateral, a capital advance is an advance on the cash you can expect from short-term sales.
 The lender essentially purchases a portion of your future business revenue and gives you the capital you need instantly.

 Knowing how to access working capital, it’s a must-have skill for consistent growth.